 Since the river flows north, the Upper Yough is actually the southernmost of the three sections and is located in Maryland.
 Given that this section features primarily Class IV and V rapids, that section is only for experienced rafters.

 The Middle Yough, which we tackled, features Class I and II rapids along with long stretches of calm water.
 If you’re like me and have both never rafted before and are not an adrenaline junky (or if you’re traveling with kids), the Middle Yough is a perfect introduction to white water rafting in Ohiopyle.

-The Lower Yough is a 7.5-mile journey starts just below Ohiopyle Falls and features Class III and IV rapids.
+The Lower Yough is a 7.5-mile journey that starts just below Ohiopyle Falls and features Class III and IV rapids.
 This is definitely the most popular of all the Ohiopyle white water rafting trips and is a good choice for either those that have rafted before or adrenaline junkies.

 Our trip along the Middle Yough started with a 20-minute van ride to a launch just outside of Confluence along the Great Allegheny Passage.

 Before setting out on the trip, we went over a bit of information on how to paddle and what we would be experiencing along our trip.
-Throughout the trip, I was very impressed with our guides as they went out of their way to make sure we had a great and a safe time.
+Throughout the trip, I was very impressed with our guides as they went out of their way to make sure we had a great and safe time.